Andreas Luthe: Career

 Luthe moved to Bundesliga club FC Augsburg for the 2016–17 season, where he signed a contract until 2020.
 He made his competitive debut in the 1-1 draw against Borussia Dortmund on 13 May 2017, after first-choice goalkeeper Marwin Hitz was ruled out for the game with a hip injury.
 After Hitz left Augsburg in the summer of 2018, Luthe became Augsburg's new first-choice goalkeeper.
 In the second half of the 2018–19 season, in which Augsburg was fighting relegation, he lost his place in the goal to Gregor Kobel, who had been signed on loan in the winter transfer window.
 After successfully avoiding relegation, Augsburg signed Tomáš Koubek prior to the 2019–20 season, who was chosen as the new first-choice goalkeeper by coach Martin Schmidt.
-However, Koubek made several of mistakes during the season, which ultimately prompted Schmidt and his successor Heiko Herrlich to rely on Luthe again from the beginning of March 2020.
+However, Koubek made several mistakes during the season, which ultimately prompted Schmidt and his successor Heiko Herrlich to rely on Luthe again from the beginning of March 2020.
 As Koubek had a long-term contract at Augsburg and another goalkeeper, Rafał Gikiewicz, was signed in summer 2020, Luthe moved to Bundesliga rivals 1.
 FC Union Berlin prior to the 2020–21 season.
 He was the starting goalkeeper there and was able to assert himself against Loris Karius.

 Luthe returned to the 2.
 Bundesliga for the 2022–23 season and moved to newly promoted side 1.
 FC Kaiserslautern, where he was the first-choice goalkeeper in his first season.
 After receiving a red card on the second matchday of the following season, he lost his place in the starting eleven to Julian Krahl.

 In January 2024, Luthe returned to VfL Bochum, where he had already played as a youth player and professional until 2016, and signed a contract until the end of the season.
 He served as the second goalkeeper behind Manuel Riemann.
 After Bochum dropped to the relegation play-off spot on the final matchday, the club announced that Riemann would not be included in the squad for the two relegation matches against Fortuna Düsseldorf.
 Luthe played in both legs of the relegation play-offs and helped his team to avoid relegation by saving a penalty in the penalty shoot-out of the second leg.
 After winning the play-off and avoiding relegation on 27 May 2024, Luthe announced his retirement from professional football.